Spectroscopy

 Correlation between EELS and specimen features.

-You can visualize the initial spectral features in the core-loss excitations by aligning the Fermi level with the zero-loss peak (ZLP) of the spectrum.
-Edges can now be seen as the point where the electrons lose enough energy to promote the core level atomic electrons to the Fermi level.
-This analogy fails to reproduce the scattering above the Fermi level, but is useful to visualize the core level edge sudden increase in intensity.
+Aligning the Fermi level with the spectrum's zero-loss peak (ZLP) visualizes the initial spectral features in the core-loss excitations.
+Edges can now be seen as the point where the electrons lose enough energy to promote the core-level atomic electrons to the Fermi level.
+This analogy fails to reproduce the scattering above the Fermi level but is useful for visualizing the sudden increase in intensity of the core-level edge.

 The three regimes of an energy loss spectrum.